 Email blast filters are the simplest way to target people based on their historical email engagement.
-These allow you to identify subscribers who have/have not:
+These allow you to identify subscribers who have:

-2. Click Save Filter As...
-Give your filter a name.
+Click Save Filter As... then give your filter a name.

 Using this filter, you can now follow the steps outlined in Step 2 to create and send another email blast specifically to these folks